Emir-Brkic/Emir-Brkic/README.md

 - 👋 Hi, I’m Emir
-- 👀 I’m interested in 👀 I’m interested in 👀 I’m interested in👀 I’m interested in ...
+- 👀 I’m interested in 👀 I’m interested in 👀 I’m interested in 👀 I’m interested in ...
 - 🌱 I’m currently learning C, Java
 - 💞️ I’m looking to collaborate on me
 - 📫 How to reach me dk